Are you thinking of buying the house where you live for rent?

 1. Permanence of the option: the term to execute the right of purchase, it is beneficial to set it taking into account that the maximum would be the duration of the rental.
 If it is not stated, it will expire at the end of the first year of the rental.

 2. Cost of the premium: it is what is paid for the election to be able to buy.
 Remember that it is not a deposit, if as a tenant you do not exercise your right to purchase, you will not get your money back.

-3. The purchase amount: indicated in the contract and must be previously agreed, explicitly defined or well defined how to calculate it.
+3. The purchase amount: indicated in the contract and must be previously agreed upon, explicitly defined, or well defined how to calculate it.

-4. Amounts to be discounted: it must be established what will be discounted from that price that was set and will be part of the total value of the offer.
+4. Amounts to be discounted: it must be established what will be discounted from the price that was set and will be part of the total value of the offer.

 5. Circumstances for the exercise: it must be established when the purchase is allowed.

 6. Results of non-compliance: implies the loss of the right to purchase option.

 What are the advantages and disadvantages for both renters and owners?